mohammed-amr/SkinLesionFeatureExtraction/ReadMe.txt

+The repo has a bunch of useful functions specific to this task and can be used in other domains.
+The task of segmentation here is completely unsupervised if a few assumptions are allowed.

 -You'll need a version of Matlab with the Image Processing Toolbox installed.
 -The code was written in MATLAB 2013, and I know it runs in MATLAB 2016 -Extract Features is the main core function that does all the fancy stuff.